-I had to spend most of that afternoon catching up on work emails and dialing into a conference call while Shannon checked out our options for touring Panama City the next day.
+After several days off the grid in the San Blas, I spend most of the afternoon catching up on work emails while Shannon explores our options for touring Panama City tomorrow.

-After talking with the concierge, we ultimately decided to hire one of their drivers for a private tour around the city figuring it would be the best way to maximize our time.
-So, the next morning we had breakfast in the club lounge and then headed down to the lobby to meet up with our driver/tour guide, Eduardo.
+So, the next morning we have breakfast in the club lounge and then head down to the lobby to meet up with our driver/tour guide for the day, Eduardo.

-While we were walking, Eduardo got a call that there was a big ship that would be transiting the Panama Canal in 20 minutes so we made a mad dash to the car, dodged traffic on the 15-minute drive and sprinted the stairs up to the crowded viewing platform just in time.
+There’s a big ship that will be transiting the Panama Canal in 20 minutes.
+We make a mad dash to the car, dodging traffic on the 15-minute drive.
+Upon arrival, we sprint the stairs up to the crowded viewing platform just in time.